Tuba S.: Early life

 Tuba S. was born in Aachen in 1981.
 One of two children born to a car mechanic and his wife, she grew quite close to her father, in stark contrast to her mother, whom she regarded as an overtly strict and demanding woman.
-Tuba S. received good grades at her grammar school, but in the end failed to pass her Abitur due to receiving a low grade in her oral pedagogy class.
+She was allegedly physically abused by an unspecified person as a child.
+Tuba S. received good grades at her grammar school, but in the end, failed to pass her Abitur due to receiving a low grade in her oral pedagogy class.
 After graduating from a university of applied sciences, she studied medicine for eight years, but never earned her degree because of her insomnia and frequent taking of zopiclone.
 When she was around 20, she came out as lesbian to her mother, which soured the relationship between them.
 She then began training as a nurse at Licher Hospital, but was fired for allegedly stealing from patients.
 Feeling that she had been treated unfairly, Tuba S. attempted suicide by overdosing on sleeping pills, but was found in the nick of time, resuscitated and interned at a mental hospital for a week.

 After she was discharged, she returned to her previous workplace disguised as a doctor, where she stole medicine and cash from her colleagues, but was caught and then kicked out.
-Instead of deterring her, S. continued on with a job in Giessen, where she wrote and forged counterfeit medical recipes.
+Instead of deterring her, S. continued with a job in Giessen, where she wrote and forged counterfeit medical recipes.
 She later got a job as a cashier at a supermarket in Cologne, from where she later be fired after she was found guilty of fraud.
 After this stunt, she lived on benefits provided by the government's Hartz program.

 Murders

 By March 2016, Tuba S. was in dire straits: she had made 72 credit inquiries in eight months, her girlfriend of several years had broken up with her and she was jobless.
-She then remembered about her wealthy former neighbor, 79-year-old magician Erich "Riconelly" Noll, who had reported for stealing from him two years prior.
-Between 1 and 3 April, she and several of friends had planned a girls' night out by going to a concert, but Tuba S. temporarily withdrew, as she had contacted Noll by cellphone beforehand, asking if she could visit.
+She then remembered about her wealthy former neighbour, 79-year-old magician Erich "Riconelly" Noll, who had reported for stealing from him two years prior.
+Between 1 and 3 April, she and several of her friends had planned a girls' night out by going to a concert, but Tuba S. temporarily withdrew, as she had contacted Noll by cellphone beforehand, asking if she could visit.
 Before going to his apartment, she bought disposable gloves and a few beers.
-When she arrived (it hasn't clarified whether she was let in or entered by force), she hit Noll in the face, causing him to fall to the ground and hit his head.
+When she arrived (it hasn't been clarified whether she was let in or entered by force), she hit Noll in the face, causing him to fall to the ground and hit his head.
 She then knelt on his chest and squeezed it tightly, slowly choking him to death.
 Tuba S. then ransacked the apartment, stealing a laptop, cash and the apartment key, before returning to her friends and attending the concert.